MODAODF/modaodfweb/docker/from-source/README.md

 # FIXME

-This folder needs to be updated for OxOffice Online 23.05.
+This folder needs to be updated for MODA ODF WEB 23.05.